Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

-\end{proposition} \begin{proof} We imitate the proof of~\cite[Proposition 4.2]{Lipshitz06:CylindricalHF}, to which the reader is referred for a more leisurely account.
-We prove that if $u$ is embedded, the Euler characteristic is as stated; the other direction, and the index formula, are immediate consequences.
+If $\cM^B(\x,\y;\Source;\vec{P})$ is strongly boundary monotone and admits a non-embedded holomorphic representative then $\ind(B,\Source,\vec{P})\leq\ind(B,[\vec{P}])-2$. \end{proposition} \begin{proof} We imitate the proof of~\cite[Proposition 4.2]{Lipshitz06:CylindricalHF}, to which the reader is referred for a more leisurely account.
+We prove that if $u$ is embedded, the Euler characteristic is as stated; the other direction and Formula~\eqref{eq:ComboIndex} are immediate consequences; we will return to the inequality for non-embedded curves at the end of the proof.

 Fix an embedded holomorphic curve $u\in\cM^B(\x,\y\semico\Source\semico\vec{P})$.
 Let $\br(u)$ denote the ramification number of $\pi_\Sigma\circ u$.
 (Here, boundary branch points contribute $1/2$.)
 By the Riemann-Hurwitz formula,